 CNN pioneered the 24-hour cable news phenomenon—for better or worse!

 CNN’s official mobile app receives 40% of its total internet traffic, and users find it engaging and easy to navigate.
-CNN offers a wide assortment of articles, and even though the main site is primarily written for a U.S. audience, the app will tailor news to your region based on your IP address.
+CNN offers a wide assortment of articles, and even though the primary target market is the U.S. audience, the app will tailor news to your region.

 In a world of contentious debates, the Reuters news app is respected by many across the political spectrum.
 Reuters is known for fact-checking and objective reporting, featuring news from around the world.